 No toxicokinetic data are available for this chemical group.
-These chemicals are expected to be rapidly metabolised to boric acid and the corresponding alcohols if absorbed.
-Based on the molecular weight (<250) it is expected that these chemicals will be absorbed easily.
+Based on the molecular weights (< 250 g/mol) it is expected that these chemicals will be absorbed easily.
+The chemicals are expected to be rapidly metabolised to boric acid and the corresponding alcohols if absorbed.